pairshaped/curlingio-results/nt.md

 The current games widget is meant to be embedded in a sidebar on the home page.
 It will list only the current games that are being played across all of your competitions with their scores.

+Do NOT embed this widget alongside the main widget above.
+They might not get along.

 Place the following raw javascript code into your sidebar widget to display the current games widget:

     <!-- REQUIRED.
 This script tag is required to load the widget. -->